MARTIMM/gnome-gtk3/docs/content-docs/reference/Gdk3/RGBA.md

 gdk_rgba_hash
 -------------

-A method that stores **Gnome::Gdk3::RGBAs** values in a hash or to return a value.
+A method that stores **Gnome::Gdk3::RGBA** objects in a hash or to return a value.
 Note that the original GTK function only returns a uint32 value and does not provide a hash table storage facility

     multi method gdk_rgba_hash ( N-GdkRGBA $p --> UInt )